 Fear: a Curse Upon Me

-This is an essay about overcoming fear and anxiety using different techniques such as Cognitive Behavioural Therapy.
+We spend a lot of our time and energy doing whatever we can to avoid the worst possible outcome, but what if we embraced it instead?
+This is an essay about facing our fear and anxiety using various techniques including Cognitive Behavioural Therapy.
 The following topics are covered:

 - What is Your Worst Possible Outcome?